The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 It's not intended to produce a drop more oil or gasoline.

-It's designed to punish.
+Designed to punish.

-Another Jimmy Carter favorite was to appear to attack the wealthy, going after rich businessmen who enjoyed themselves with the $50 Martini lunch.
+Another Jimmy Carter favorite was to appear to attack the wealthy, going after rich businessmen who enjoyed themselves with the $50 martini lunch.

-That was the creation of Jimmy Carter, the $50 Martini lunch.
+That was the creation of Jimmy Carter.

-Elected, Carter went after the Martini business lunch tax deduction, all right, but then quickly turned on the middle class with a social security payroll tax increase.
+Tax deduction all right, but then quickly turned on the middle class with a social security payroll tax increase.

 Obama's already well on board with Carter-esque rhetoric about tax cuts for the wealthy.

-What taxes will a President Obama raise that as with Carter can't be discussed as a candidate.
+That, as with Carter, can't be discussed as a candidate.

-Nor will it work as Obama seems to be seriously proposing sitting down with Iran.
+Didn't work either time, nor will it work as Obama seems to be seriously proposing sitting down with Iran.

 Why?